alecgavrilovich/gulp-awesome/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# "GulpAwesome" boilerplate

-This repo is a gulp starter from CSS Tricks tutorial.
+GulpAwesome is starter boilerplate for web projects made on top of gulp starter boilerplate from CSS Tricks tutorial.

+Plugins: "gulp, pug, sass, useref..."

-Remember to do run the `npm install` command after cloning this repo :)
+Remember to do run the `npm install` command after cloning this repo :)!